“When the speech condemns a free press, you are hearing the words of a tyrant.”

-If you’re unsure of whether a person’s actions (or tattoos) cross the line from free speech into hate speech, we strongly recommend you consult an experienced defamation attorney.
+If you’re unsure of whether a person’s actions (or tattoos) cross the line from free speech into hate speech, we strongly recommend you consult an experienced internet defamation attorney.
 Not only do the defamation lawyers of Minc Law know the ins and outs of defamation law, they are constantly dealing with fundamental issues affecting the general public’s’ rights to free speech.

 We’re here to keep you informed.

 Now that we know the definition of free speech and the fundamental rights guaranteed under the U.S. Constitution’s First Amendment, let’s define what hate speech is and see how it differs from free speech.